 Again, the '03 Avalanche's had some similar specs when looking at the information like models equipped with the 4.10 gears had higher cpacities than models equipped with 3.73 gears.
 2WD models were also slightly more capable than 4WD models by about 100-300 pounds.

-The first year that the Chevy Avalanche debuted had different towing specs than '03 models, even though a lot of the same engines, gear ratios and GCWR were the same.
+The first year that the Chevy Avalanche debuted, it had different ratings than '03 models, even though a lot of the same engines, gear ratios and GCWR metrics were the same.

 The towing capacity (overall) was slightly different though, ranging from 7,100 pounds for the 1500 models and going up to 12,000 pounds for the 2500 models.

-Yet again, the same similarities existed for the '02 models that I noticed throughout the life of the Avalanche where the axle ratios and 2WD vs 4WD models had minor to major differences in the towing numbers.
+Yet again, the same similarities existed for the '02 models that I noticed throughout the life of the truck, where the axle ratios and 2WD vs 4WD models had minor to major differences in the trailer weight numbers.